WOULD JESUS HAVE DIED FOR JUST THE ONE?

 “You are not your own, for you have been redeemed at infinite cost.” – 1 Corinthians 6:19-20

 C.S.
 Lewis portrays Aslan as the sacrificial life who willingly dies for the freedom of one boy.
 Ultimately, Aslan saves all Narnia… yet he dies to save Edmund.
 Lewis implies in this story that Christ would have done the same.
 His ultimate sacrifice would have been the atonement for all people… or just one.
-He would have sacrificed His life for us even if we were the only one.
-In God’s eyes, one human life is as important as all human lives.
-As Lewis reasons, if we had been the only one on earth, Jesus would have done no less.
+For in God’s eyes, every human life is important, each being His prized creation.
+As Lewis reasons, Jesus would have sacrificed His life for us even if we were the only one on earth.
 How loved we are by our Savior!